holehouse-lab/soursop/docs/modules/CTProtein.rst

-CTProtein module
+ctprotein module
 =========================================================

-This is where the CTTrajectory shinanigans occurs.
+This is where the cttrajectory shinanigans occurs.
 Maybe we reference [BiDB79]_ yeah

-.. automodule:: CTraj.CTProtein
+.. automodule:: camparitraj.ctprotein
-.. autoclass:: CTProtein
+.. autoclass:: ctprotein
     :members:

         .. automethod:: __init__